Procedure types

 Decapitation MethodRequired string.
 Options: Guillotine, Sharp scissors, Surgical blade, Other.
 Method/instrument used for decapitation.

-Anesthetic agent (if used)Optional string.
+Anesthetic agent (if used)string.
 Example: e.g., CO₂, isoflurane, ketamine.
 Anesthetic agent used prior to euthanasia (if applicable).

 CO₂ chamber euthanasia